About Nutritious Movement

 Nutritious Movement helps you move better.

-We show you how to create a more balanced and healthy movement diet by teaching you how to figure out which micro- and macronutrients you need, which you’re currently overdosing on, and how to recognize Junk Food Movement.
+We show you how to create a more balanced and healthy movement diet by teaching you how to figure out which movements you’re missing, and which you’re currently overdosing on.

 We also provide education on biomechanics, kinesiology, and physiology, as well as information on how to build a supportive movement community, and create a natural habitat that supports the best performance of your body parts—all trillion of them.